When you buy through our links, we may earn a commission. See our Affiliate Policy.

 After our stop at Maryhill State Park, we continued west and soon reached the Multnomah Falls parking lot.
 Located between the east and westbound lanes of Interstate 84, the parking area has been easy to access on both our visits—once in 2023 and again in 2024.

-If you’re visiting during peak season (late May through early September) between 9am and 6pm, parking fills up quickly, so getting there early is your best bet.
-It’s a good idea to reserve the $2 timed-use permit (although it doesn’t guarantee a spot) to help regulate traffic during these busy times (more on parking options in a moment!).
+If you’re visiting during peak season (late May through early September, 9am – 6pm), parking fills up quickly, so getting there early is your best bet.
+Reserving the $2 timed-use permit can help regulate traffic, though it doesn’t guarantee a spot (more on parking options in a moment!).

 Once you’ve parked, it’s a short walk through a tunnel under the interstate, which brings you straight to the falls.
 Near the entrance, the visitor center offers snacks, drinks, and even some hot chocolate to warm you up on those chilly Gorge days.